backstage/backstage/plugins/auth-backend/api-report.md

   start(req: express.Request, res: express.Response): Promise<void>;
 }

-// Warning: (ae-missing-release-tag) "OAuthHandlers" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface OAuthHandlers {
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' handler(req: express.Request): Promise<{
+  handler(req: express.Request): Promise<{
     response: OAuthResponse;
     refreshToken?: string;
   }>;
   logout?(): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' refresh?(req: OAuthRefreshRequest): Promise<{
+  refresh?(req: OAuthRefreshRequest): Promise<{
     response: OAuthResponse;
     refreshToken?: string;
   }>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen start(req: OAuthStartRequest): Promise<RedirectInfo>;
+  start(req: OAuthStartRequest): Promise<RedirectInfo>;
 }